-2-78-115 Chief Administrator -qualifications and appointment.
+2-78-115 Chief Administrator - Qualifications and Appointment.

 The Chief Administrator shall be the chief executive officer of the Office, shall serve a term of four (4) years, and at the conclusion of such term may be considered for reappointment.
-The Chief Administrator may be removed from office prior to the conclusion of such term only for cause in accordance with Section 2-78-155.
+The Chief Administrator may only be removed from office for cause in accordance with Section 2-78-155.